Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

-It is interesting to see that one is not able to get the stripe solid state from the DVM in bipartite lattices in \cite{univ} ( see also appendix B and C ), here one can get the stripe solid state from the DVM in a triangular lattice from a easy plane limit.
+It is interesting to see that one is not able to get the stripe solid state from the DVM in bipartite lattices in \cite{univ} ( see also appendix B and C ), here one can get the stripe solid state from the DVM in a triangular lattice, surprisingly from a easy plane limit instead of a Ising limit.